Christine McVie of Fleetwood Mac dies at 79, band confirms

 The album — which contains some of the band’s mega hits — is legendary for the struggles McVie and her bandmates faced during its recording.
 The McVies divorced during the “Rumours” era, while Nicks and Buckingham also ended their relationship around the same time.

 “Rumours” featured one of McVie’s signature songs, “Songbird.”
-Written solely by McVie, she would notably often sing the song at the piano at the close of Fleetwood Mac concerts.
+Written solely by McVie, she would notably often sing the song on her own at the close of Fleetwood Mac concerts.

+Earlier this year, Nicks spoke fondly of McVie to the New Yorker, saying “she kind of instantly became my best friend… We made a pact, in the very beginning, that we would never be treated with disrespect by all the male musicians in the community.
+And we really stuck to it.”

+As part of Fleetwood Mac, McVie was inducted into the Rock and Roll Hall of Fame in 1999.
+The band continues to be among the most respected in the world, in addition to one of the best-selling.